Research

 Project 1: Developing proteomic methods for deep matrisome profiling

 While our work has contributed to make proteomics a state-of-the-art approach to study the global composition of ECM of tissues, many aspects of the ECM remain to be discovered, including which ECM protein isoforms or which post-translational modifications are present in different pathophysiological contexts.
-As of today, we are still unable to characterize the ECM interactome in situ and we are far from achieving 100% sequence coverage using classical proteomic approaches.
+As of today, we are still unable to characterize the ECM interactome in situ and we are far from achieving 100% sequence coverage using classical proteomic approaches (Bains and Naba, Exp Rev Prot, 2024).
 We are thus pursuing the development of enhanced methods to achieve what we term "deep matrisome profiling".

 We have recently received NIH funding to pursue the following projects: